Man preparing for a run outside

 • Oral allopurinol may often be prescribed by your physician for prevention

-An anti-inflammatory like ibuprofen can help with big toe arthritic pain.
+Anti-inflammatory medicines such as ibuprofen can help with big toe arthritis pain.
 Shoes with a stiff sole, soft stretchable uppers or bend at the toe joint could be beneficial as well.
 Other non-surgical treatments include:

 • Ice and heat